 Data Sources

-ARJS supports connection to a JSON data source at design time.
-The JSON data provider offers many options that allow you to easily set up the connection to a REST API, OData, or GraphQL end-point supplying query parameters and HTTP headers.
-The code can supply the array of JavaScript objects to be used as the data source at runtime.
+ARJS supports connection to either a JSON or CSV data source at design time.
+The data provider offers many options that allow you to easily set up the connection to a REST API, OData, or GraphQL end-point supplying query parameters and HTTP headers.
+Developers can also supply the array of JavaScript objects to be used as the data source at runtime.

 Report Types